Admire the most astonishing panoramic views of Budapest and explore Margaret Island.

 - Visit Fisherman’s Bastion, the most famous lookout in Budapest

-- Visit Gellert Hill the most famous vantage point in the city, view the Citadel and the Liberty Statue and admire an unparalleled view of Budapest
+- Visit Gellert Hill the highest vantage point in the city, topped with the Citadel and Liberty Statue, and admire the unparalleled view of Budapest

 Tour Specs